h8d13/KDE-Windows---For-Noobs/README.md

 ### Why?
 Used KDE Neon, means we get a modern DE with a Ubuntu base (Debian) and also wayland & x11 enabled.

+All you need is 2 drives, 1 usb and any kind of hardware really.

 ### Start
 Flash the USB with Etcher, Rufus or Similar tool